Friday, August 24, 2012

 It's hard for me to feel sorry for New England sports fans.
-Their behavior since 1999, the first time the Yankees and Red Sox played each other in the postseason (unless you count the 1978 Boston Tie Party), has ranged from ridiculous at the least to outright despicable at the most.
+Their behavior since 1999, the 1st time the Yankees and Red Sox played each other in the postseason (unless you count the 1978 Boston Tie Party), has ranged from ridiculous at the least to outright despicable at the most.

 But I'm not sure even they deserve this.
 Losing, yeah.
 A team that, intentionally or not, embarrasses them at every turn?